Do you struggle to come to terms with things that happened in the past?

 understands that trauma's impact extends far beyond the original event.

-will truly see you and the complexities of your experience.
+Can truly see and honor the complexities of your experience.

 Recognizes and supports your whole person.